daos-stack/daos/docs/user/filesystem.md

 be allowed for files if that file is already open, and timeout value will be the duration between a previous close call which reduced the open count to zero and the next subsequent call to open.

+Processes running with a working directory within the dfuse mount do not hold a reference on the directory so cache expiry can in this case cause getcwd() to fail.
+Should this happen then a larger value for "dfuse-dentry-dir-time" should avoid the issue.

 dfuse-direct-io-disable will enable data caching, similar to dfuse-data-cache, however if this is enabled then the O\_DIRECT flag will be ignored, and all files will use the page cache.
 This default value for this is disabled.